jovotech/learn-jovo/tutorials/alexa-in-skill-purchasing/README.md

 To add items, we need the ASK CLI (version `1.4.3` or later).
 If you did not install or initialize the ASK CLI yet, check out this [quickstart guide](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html#step-2-install-and-initialize-ask-cli).

-To run the ASK CLI's commands we have to move from the projects root folder to the `alexaSkill` folder:
+To run the ASK CLI's commands we have to move from the project's root folder to the `alexaSkill` folder:

 ```text
 $ cd platforms/alexaSkill